mtford90/siesta/DOCS.md

-*<span style="color: red">**Warning**: Siesta is a work-in-progress and undergoing heavy development.
-The codebase is currently catching up with the docs and a new version is expected within the next few weeks.
-Please read through the docs and get involved via the [gitter chat](https://gitter.im/mtford90/siesta).
-All feedback is appreciated!</span>*

 # Getting Started

 You can get started with Siesta by manually including it within your project or by forking one of the boilerplate projects.